yuvrajsingh-Gkmit/gamegrid-docs/docs/index.md

 - **Digital Café Management:**
    Helps café owners manage games, pricing, and slot schedules in one place instead of using manual logs.

-- **Revenue Growth & Insights:**
-   Owners get analytics about their cafés — popular games, busiest hours, and weekly earnings — to improve performance.

 - **Platform Transparency:**
    Creates trust between players and cafés by showing real-time availability and verified information.